-With a brand new name, the new iPad is slimmer and lighter than its predecessor - 7.5mm thick and 453g - with a thinner bezel to boot.
+With a brand new name, the new iPad is slimmer and lighter than its predecessor - 7.5mm thick - with a thinner bezel to booth.
 It's keeping the 9.7-inch screen size though.

 - Read our hands on: iPad Air review

 It also features an A7 processor and M7 motion coprocessor to follow in the footsteps of the iPhone 5S.
 It'll also see a 72x increase in graphics performance.

 It's twice as fast than the previous generation, and eight times faster than the original iPad.
 It also features a 5MP isight camera capable of shooting 1080p HD video.